About Us

-About Us: Our Mission and Record
+Our Mission and Record

-The Institute's offices are located in Orange County, southern California.
-The IHR operates as an entity of "Legion for the Survival of Freedom," a not-for-profit corporation founded in 1952 and controlled by a responsible board of directors.
-Its work is funded through donations and bequests, and by sales of books, discs and tapes.
-As a 501(c)(3) enterprise, its budget is public, and donations to the IHR are tax-deductible.
+The IHR operates as an entity of "Legion for the Survival of Freedom,” a corporation founded in 1952 and controlled by a responsible board of directors.
+It is recognized by the U.S. Internal Revenue Service as a 501(c)(3) public interest, educational, not-for-profit enterprise.
+Donations to the IHR are tax-deductible.

 Outreach and Impact

-Through the internet, IHR essays, reviews and other writings are routinely distributed - not only by us, but by many others as well -- to countless thousands around the world, or are posted on other websites, including in translation in other languages -- reaching decision-makers, journalists, activists and educators across the US and around the world.
+IHR essays, reviews and other writings are routinely distributed through the internet -- not only by us, but by many others as well -- to countless thousands around the world, or are posted on other websites, including in translation in other languages.

 Among the items that can be downloaded from the Institute's website are many articles and reviews from the IHR's Journal of Historical Review (published 1980-2002) covering a wide range of historical, political, current affairs and cultural topics.
 (And all Journal issues, with the complete text of every item, are available on a single computer-readable disc.)

-Conferences
+Conferences and Meetings

 Speakers at IHR conferences and meetings have included: